sinanozdemir/sinanozdemir.github.io/GatekeeperRoot.md

 ![Final Exp](finalRootExp.png)
 ![Runas](msfconsolerunas.png)

-After running the last module, we'll receive a meterpreter session and if we check the user id, we'll see that we have admin privileges:
+After running the last module, we'll receive a meterpreter session and if we check the user id and privileges, we'll see that we have admin privileges:

 ![Admin User](adminUser.png)